Training the workforce of the future.

 The Workforce Training and Education Coordinating Board maintains a statewide network of offices that work closely with community leaders, employers, job seekers and unions to identify workforce gaps to ensure the state has a steady supply of highly skilled workers in key sectors.
 The board oversees a workforce development system that includes 18 education and training programs receiving almost $1 billion annually in funding.

 The Workforce Development Council helps residents become employed, re-enter the workforce or move ahead in their careers.
 The WDC is a statewide network of offices established to collaborate with community leaders, employers, job seekers and unions.
 Their mission is to create healthy and stable economies and identify workforce gaps.
 The results include employer-driven job training, job seeker services and strategic planning.

 If your company needs a customized training program, our Job Skills Program can help you connect with a local community college to design and teach it.
 The program creates employment opportunities in communities with high unemployment rates, high rates of poverty, and communities impacted by large-scale job loss.
 JSP funds half of the training cost; partner employers provide a cash or in-kind match to fund the other half.

-The Washington Customized Training Program can also provide you with employee-training that is delivered at the local community college, technical center or private career college level.
+The Washington Customized Training Program provides businesses with employee training that is delivered at the local community college, technical center or private career college level.
 Eligible programs can include skills assessment, evaluation, training equipment, materials, facilities, supplies and provide training in basic education and skills, technical skills and job-related instruction, and English as a second language.
-This particular program allows you to pay for the training, in part, with a business and occupation tax credit, so you must be a Washington State business to qualify.

 A division of Washington State Employment Security Department, WorkSource is an invaluable resource for employers, providing in-depth labor information about the Washington job market.